MengdieCao/Particle_System_Music_Beat_Detection_Vortex/README.md

 # Particle System Music Beat Detection Vortex

-For educational purpose, not for commercial purpose.
+For educational purposes, not for commercial purposes.

 Particle system with polygon collision detection, the size of the vortex changes according to music beat.